Weekdays at 6pm on HPR-2

 Heʻs currently employed as a corporate writer at HMSA and writes for Island Scene magazine.
 Craig is a proud supporter of local arts and culture in Hawaiʻi.
 He serves on the volunteer board for Honolulu Chamber Music Series.
 And he enjoys sharing music on Evening Concert that highlights arts events in the Islands -- your requests are welcome.

-Judy Anderson (Thursday-Friday) began college as a music performance major; favorite class: Opera Theater.
+Judy Anderson (Seasonal) Thursday-Friday) began college as a music performance major; favorite class: Opera Theater.
 Within ten years after graduation, however, she was channeling her penchant for performing into briefing Congressional leaders, senior military officers, and flight crews as a Navy Intelligence Officer.
 Musical efforts had been relegated to volunteer activities such as directing church choirs.

 It was with great delight that after her retirement from active duty with the U.S. Navy, she began volunteer work for HPR and returned to her classical music passions.
 Delving into the stories behind the music pieces featured on Evening Concert is an educational joy.